riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 **Game Logic Summary:**

 - We want a common action, triggered by every button in the grid
-  - _which changes the button image to and X or O_
+  - _which changes the button image to an X or O_
   - _and checks if that was a winning move, or if draw game_
 - If the game is over, transistion to the end game screen